Discover more from Ground Experience

-Concluding thoughts on cynical theorizing.
+Concluding thoughts on reified postmodern cynicism.

 Reification is the process by which abstract ideas become concretized, made into the flesh, brought into reality, etc. When something is reified, it becomes, in a sense, as real as a hard stone.
 Put another way, to reify something is to transform it from something vague or insubstantial into something solid with hard boundaries.
 In the realm of theory or conceptual frameworks, reification takes its ultimate form as the process of turning once-fresh insights and once-fluid processes of deliberation around abstract ideas and large scale patterns into permanent, hardened dogmatic truths.